BDD Specs

 5. Assess automated coverage

 Select Assess with Rovo or Re-assess with Rovo.
 Testream sends Rovo bounded evidence for the Jira issue so it can compare the saved Gherkin with matching automated test results.
+Continue to the BDD Coverage Agent review workflow for the evidence, confidence, provenance, and reviewer controls behind the assessment.

 6. Review the assessment